A. The following words and terms when used in this chapter shall have the meaning ascribed to them in § 54.1-3500 of the Code of Virginia:

 4. Recognize conflicts of interest and inform all parties of the nature and directions of loyalties and responsibilities involved.

-E. Persons licensed by this board shall report to the board known or suspected violations of the laws and regulations governing the practice of professional counseling.
+E. Persons licensed by this board shall report to the board known or suspected violations of the laws and regulations governing the practice of art therapy.

 A. Action by the board to revoke, suspend, deny issuance or renewal of a license, or take disciplinary action may be taken in accordance with the following:

-1. Conviction of a felony, or of a misdemeanor involving moral turpitude, or violation of or aid to another in violating any provision of Chapter 35 (§ 54.1-3500 et seq.) of Title 54.1 of the Code of Virginia, any other statute applicable to the practice of professional counseling, or any provision of this chapter;
+1. Conviction of a felony, or of a misdemeanor involving moral turpitude, or violation of or aid to another in violating any provision of Chapter 35 (§54.1-3500 et seq.) of Title 54.1 of the Code of Virginia, any other statute applicable to the practice of art therapy, or any provision of this chapter;

 4. Intentional or negligent conduct that causes or is likely to cause injury to a client or clients;

 5. Performance of functions outside the demonstrable areas of competency;

 6. Failure to comply with the continued competency requirements set forth in this chapter;

 7. Violating or abetting another person in the violation of any provision of any statute applicable to the practice of art therapy, or any part or portion of this chapter; or

 8. Performance of an act likely to deceive, defraud, or harm the public.